How to Compute the Probability of a Word: Introduction

 [1]{\text{#1}}

+Notably, most recent LMs operate over \defn{subwords} \cite{sennrich-etal-2016-neural,kudo-richardson-2018-sentencepiece}: sequences of characters that frequently occur together.
+This is done for both optimisation and efficiency reasons \cite{galle-2019-investigating,Mielke2021BetweenWA,zouhar-etal-2023-tokenization}.
+Subwords, however, do not necessarily constitute actual words, as defined by a language's lexicon.\footnote{Despite the name, which we use out of convention, a subword need not strictly be a subunit of a word.
+For example, subwords can span multiple words, containing the markers used to delineate words, e.g., white spaces.} At least superficially, converting from a probability distribution over subwords $p(\subwords)$ into one over characters $p(\characters)$ or words $p(\words)$ appears straightforward.
+However, some technical details are easy to overlook.
+For example, several sequences of subwords $\subwords$ can map to a single sequence of characters $\characters$, implying an accurate computation of $p(\characters)$ should marginalise over these options \cite{cao-rimell-2021-evaluate}.

 In this work, we discuss how to correctly compute a word's contextual probability: $p(\word_t \mathop{\mid} \words_{<t})$.
 This value's computation depends on the choice of tokeniser used to define an LM's vocabulary.
 When using an end-of-word (\eow)-marking tokeniser, computing $p(\word_t \!\!\mid\! \words_{<t})$ is simple.
 However, when using a beginning-of-word (\bow)-marking tokeniser, correctly computing this value is not as straightforward.
 We derive methods for these tokenisation schemes, which we present in \cref{fig:tldr}.
-Since many widely-used LMs employ \bow-marking tokenisers (e.g., the GPT models, Pythia, Mistral), this highlights a wide-spread ``bug'' in how most recent psycholinguistics and computational linguistics works compute word probabilities \citep[present in, e.g.,][]{oh2023why,wilcox-etal-2023-language,pimentel-etal-2023-revisiting,shain2024large}.\footnote{Concurrent work by \citet{oh2024leading} points out this same issue and also proposes \usebugfixcounter{bugfix:bow}.}
+Since many widely-used LMs employ \bow-marking tokenisers (e.g., the GPT models, Pythia, Mistral), this highlights a wide-spread ``bug'' in how most recent psycholinguistics and computational linguistics works compute word probabilities \citep[present in, e.g.,][]{oh2023why,wilcox-etal-2023-language,pimentel-etal-2023-revisiting,shain2024large}.\footnote{Concurrent work by \citet{oh2024leading} points out this same issue and proposes a solution similar to \usebugfixcounter{bugfix:bow} (in our \Cref{thm:probofbowtokeniser}). }

-Empirically, we evaluate how correcting this computation affects the results of two prior empirical analyses: one on sentence comprehension and another on the lexicons' communicative efficiency.
+Empirically, we evaluate how correcting this computation affects the results of two prior empirical analyses: one on sentence comprehension and another on the lexicon's communicative efficiency.
 While these studies' conclusions do not change, we do observe statistically significant differences between the measured quantities when using the correct vs.\ buggy methods for computing word probabilities.
-We conclude this methodological choice has the ability to impact empirical analyses, and that future work should adopt our corrections.
+We conclude this methodological choice may impact empirical analyses, and that future work should adopt these proposed corrections.\looseness=-1